About Us

 David received his law degree from the University of Western Ontario.

-David practised with a national law firm in both its Vancouver and Toronto offices where, in addition to employment law, he practised in areas of injury and disability, professional regulation and discipline, as well as criminal and quasi-criminal defence.
+David practiced with a national law firm in both its Vancouver and Toronto offices where, in addition to employment law, he practiced in areas of injury and disability, professional regulation and discipline, and criminal and quasi-criminal defense.

 Some of David’s reported cases include: